 Stand mixer bread vs hand kneaded bread

-This soft French bread recipe can be easily kneaded with a stand mixer or by hand.
-In fact, I bounce between both, depending on the batch size I want to make.
+This soft French bread recipe can be easily kneaded with an electric mixer or by hand.
+In fact, I bounce between both mixing methods, depending on the batch size I want to make.
+So, I included instructions for both methods in the recipe below.

 How to knead French bread in the stand mixer

 I use my 5 quart Kitchen Aid stand mixer for this bread recipe, which yields about 2 pounds of dough.
-This size is perfect for my stand mixer with the dough hook attachment because it mixes and kneads without any delay.
-I've noticed with smaller batches that the stand mixer struggles because the dough hook needs more mass to gather and knead properly.
+This size is perfect for my 5 quart mixer with the dough hook attachment because it mixes and kneads without any delay.
+I've noticed the mixer struggles with smaller batches because the attachment can't reach the ingredients to effectively gather and knead the dough.

-To mix dough via stand mixer: Secure the dough hook attachment.
+To mix dough in a stand mixer: Secure the dough hook attachment.
 Use lowest speed to mix and knead ingredients into a cohesive, smooth, elastic dough (about 3-5 minutes).
-Sprinkle reserved flour into the bowl as needed during the entire mixing / kneading process to prevent the dough sticking to the bowl sides.
-You may also need to stop the stand mixer and pull the dough back into cohesion.
+Sprinkle reserved flour into the bowl as needed during the entire mixing process to prevent the dough sticking to the bowl sides.
+You may also need to stop the mixer and pull the dough back into cohesion with a spatula or your hands.

 By the way, if you're shopping stand mixers, I create an article and YouTube video comparing two Kitchen Aid stand mixer models that has helped countless people decide which one to get.